 You can find composite edging at major home improvement stores and online.
 While big-box retailers are convenient, consider buying directly from a brand specializing in landscaping.
 This often gives you access to better customer support, detailed product information, and a full range of matching products, like Frame It All’s complete landscape edging kits.
 Shopping directly also simplifies finding replacement parts or add-ons later, ensuring a cohesive look for your yard.

-Budgeting for Your Project
+How to Budget for Your Edging Project

 Composite edging prices vary, so it’s helpful to set a budget.
 While basic options are inexpensive, a complete kit offers better long-term value, typically ranging from $85 to $250.
 It can be tempting to choose the cheapest option, but investing a little more upfront for a durable, easy-to-install system will save you from the headaches and replacement costs associated with lower-quality materials down the road.